Exploring the Application of Visual Question Answering (VQA) for Classroom Activity Monitoring: Results and Analysis

 Furthermore, if combined with slower response times, it may be more suitable for analytical tasks that do not require real-time processing.
 QWEN3 exhibited stable performance without recording the lowest scores in any question type and showed particularly strong results in Factual (0.9290, 0.7000) and Object Detection (0.8721, 0.6429).
 It also outperformed other models in Counting (0.8713, 0.2000) and Reasoning (0.5405, 0.2245).
 Therefore, QWEN3 is suitable for diverse tasks requiring robust and generalizable processing capabilities.

-In contrast, LLaMA3 achieved the highest results in Object Detection (0.9287, 0.7000) but showed weaker performance in Counting compared to other models.
-This suggests its suitability for object identification tasks, while it remains limited for accurate counting or behavior recognition tasks.
+In contrast, VideoLLaMA3 achieved the highest results in Object Detection (0.9287, 0.7000) but showed lower performance in Counting (0.7265, 0.2000) compared to other models.
+Unlike the others, this model primarily generates counting answers in textual form.
+This indicates that its performance is lower in tasks requiring precise counting or object detection.

-Finally, LLaMA2 recorded the lowest scores across most question types, particularly in Factual and Reasoning, reflecting its limited capability in handling open-ended questions that require higher-order reasoning.
+Finally, VideoLLaMA2 recorded the lowest scores across most question types, particularly in Factual and Reasoning, reflecting its limited capability in handling open-ended questions that require higher-order reasoning.
 We extracted some examples from our experiments demonstrating the differences in outputs of each model in Table \ref{tab:bang_3}.